tuwiendsg/COMOT/README.md

 # What is COMOT?

 COMOT provides an easy to use integration layer for managing various aspects of Cloud applications.
-In particular, COMOT relies on [SALSA](https://github.com/tuwiendsg/SALSA) for Cloud application deployment, [MELA](https://github.com/tuwiendsg/MELA) for Cloud application monitoring as well as [rSYBL](https://github.com/tuwiendsg/SALSA) for analyzing Cloud application behaviour and adaptation.
+In particular, COMOT relies on [SALSA](https://github.com/tuwiendsg/SALSA) for bootstrapping Cloud applications, [MELA](https://github.com/tuwiendsg/MELA) for Cloud application monitoring as well as [rSYBL](https://github.com/tuwiendsg/SALSA) for analyzing Cloud application behaviour and adaptation.

-SALSA, MELA and rSYBL use [TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) - an OASIS approved standard for describing the topology and orchestation of Cloud applications - for defining Cloud application.
+SALSA, MELA and rSYBL use [TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) - an OASIS approved standard for describing the topology and orchestration of Cloud applications - for defining Cloud application.
 As an example, consider the folling TOSCA definition fragment:

 ```xml
 <tosca:ServiceTemplate id="DaaSService">